tarwn/lessthandot-hugo/blogs/content/posts/2008-09-23-sql-server-2008-cumulative-update-1-is-a.md

 In SQL Server 2008, the IntelliSense feature may become unavailable when you type Transact-SQL statements in the Query Editor in SQL Server Management Studio

-Error message when you start the SQL Server 2008 Reporting Services Configuration Manager: &#8220;Invalid namespace&#8221;
+Error message when you start the SQL Server 2008 Reporting Services Configuration Manager: “Invalid namespace”

 The SimSun font is not displayed correctly when you view a SQL Server 2008 Report Services report

 Clients cannot connect to the Report Server Web service in SQL Server 2008 Reporting Services

-Error message when you render a report in SQL Server 2008 Reporting Services: &#8220;A generic error occurred in GDI+&#8221;
+Error message when you render a report in SQL Server 2008 Reporting Services: “A generic error occurred in GDI+”

-Data disappears from a report that contains an inner group that is set to an initial state of &#8220;Hidden&#8221; in SQL Server 2008 Reporting Services
+Data disappears from a report that contains an inner group that is set to an initial state of “Hidden” in SQL Server 2008 Reporting Services

 A SQL Server 2008 Reporting Services report may repaginate continually and consume 100% of CPU resources

 No records may be returned when you call the SQLExecute function to execute a prepared statement and you use the SQL Native Client ODBC Driver in SQL Server 2008

-Error message when you install SQL Server 2008 Express edition on a domain controller that is running Windows Server 2003 SP2 or Windows Small Business Server 2003 SP1: &#8220;Exception has been thrown by the target of invocation&#8221;
+Error message when you install SQL Server 2008 Express edition on a domain controller that is running Windows Server 2003 SP2 or Windows Small Business Server 2003 SP1: “Exception has been thrown by the target of invocation”

 You cannot upgrade a non-English instance of SQL Server 2000 Reporting Services to SQL Server 2008 Reporting Services

 When you try to run SQL Server 2008 database engine repair from a DVD, the repair fails, and you may receive error messages

-When you install SQL Server 2008, the installation fails, and the &#8220;Attributes do not match&#8221; error message is logged in the Summary.txt file
+When you install SQL Server 2008, the installation fails, and the “Attributes do not match” error message is logged in the Summary.txt file

 SQL Server Setup does not use the instance name that you provide in the modified Config.ini file when you try to install SQL Server 2008 Express